arenekosreal/E5Renewer.Net/README.md

 See [http-api.md](./http-api.md) for possible apis

 > [!NOTE]
-> This program supports **HTTP** only, and it is insecure.
-Please use a reverse proxy tool like `nginx` or `apache` in front of it to transfer data through untrusted environment.
+> This program plans to support **HTTP** only, and it is insecure.
+> Please use a reverse proxy tool like `nginx` or `apache` to transfer data through untrusted environment.
+> Althouth Asp.Net Core supports https and you can enable it through Asp.Net Core configuration,
+> we do not guarantee its availability.

 ## Modules